Mummanajagadeesh/TrafficLightController-verilog/UsingDFF/README.md

 - The `lightsA` and `lightsB` signals follow the expected traffic light rules.
 - `Reset` enforces the initial state (`AG2`), confirming the correctness of initialization.

-This output validates that the traffic light controller operates correctly, adhering to the specified rules and handling inputs dynamically to ensure proper traffic flow.